sdwheeler/seanonit/content/docs/05-psprofiles/slide06.md

 - PowerShell on Windows has several modules that aren't available on non-Windows platforms

+  The following modules are only available on Windows:

+  - CimCmdlets
+  - ISE (Windows PowerShell 5.1 only)
+  - Microsoft.PowerShell.Diagnostics
+  - Microsoft.PowerShell.LocalAccounts (Windows PowerShell 5.1 only)
+  - Microsoft.PowerShell.ODataUtils (Windows PowerShell 5.1 only)
+  - Microsoft.PowerShell.Operation.Validation (Windows PowerShell 5.1 only)
+  - Microsoft.WsMan.Management
+  - PSDiagnostics
+  - PSScheduledJob
+  - PSWorkflow (Windows PowerShell 5.1 only)
+  - PSWorkflowUtility (Windows PowerShell 5.1 only)

 - Non-Windows platforms don't support graphical features like `Out-GridView` and `Get-Help -ShowWindow`